Friday, September 28, 2012

 Over-the-top-shopping-experience!

-Got off the plane - headed straight to Krispy Kreme!
+Off the plane and straight to Krispy Kreme!

 Drove twenty miles past our turn off!